-A possible solution could be Income Sharing Agreements (ISAs).
-The basic idea is for an investor to take on some of the financial burden for a student and upon graduation that student would share a portion of their income for a set number of years.
+A possible solution could be Income Sharing Agreements in higher education (ISAs).
+The basic idea is for an investor to take on some of the financial burdens for a student and upon graduation that student would share a portion of their income for a set number of years.
 The more you take, the higher the percentage, and/or the more years you’ll have to share your income.
 Unlike a loan, the amount due upon completion of the student’s studies would be entirely dependent on the student’s income.
 If for whatever reason the student is unable to produce an income, (as is the case more and more people these days) they won’t be on the hook for anything at all until they can.

 The idea dates back to the 1950s and was the brainchild of economist Milton Friedman.
-Income Sharing Agreements are actually already in use in Latin America.
+Income Sharing Agreements in higher eduction are actually already in use in Latin America.
 While the US may be playing catch up, and Purdue is only in the research phase.
 Should things go well; ISAs could be a real game-changer when it comes to financing college.

 The Reality of Investments

-Income Sharing Agreements could save students thousands and dramatically cut down on postgrad anxiety, however, if you are shocked by the school’s generosity, perhaps you shouldn’t be.
+Income Sharing Agreements in higher education could save students thousands and dramatically cut down on postgrad anxiety, however, if you are shocked by the school’s generosity, perhaps you shouldn’t be.
 This is not an act of pure altruism.
 Should a student earn enough, they could repay the initial contract twice over (with a maximum repayment figure of 2.5 times the original contract value).
 Moreover, the basic concept of the agreements bears an uncomfortable similarity to indentured servitude.
 That said, while the visage may be reminiscent of the distasteful system, the major difference is that in practice, it is the student who comes out ahead, while the university incurs nearly all the risk.
 If anything, the current loan/debt system students are often forced to deal with now is closer to a form of indentured servitude, as, in most instances, the burden lands squarely on the debtor.

 There’s another, more legitimate elephant in the room; how to deal with those whose grades and/or prospects are not as promising.
-What’s more, the higher achieving student is more likely to already have grant and scholarship money, leaving those truly in need of the program under-qualified for it.
+What’s more, the higher-achieving student is more likely to already have grant and scholarship money, leaving those truly in need of the program under-qualified for it.
 It’s difficult to view this as a problem however, as education is a meritocracy at its core.
 As well it should be?
 But then, who do you help?
 Those who deserve it or those who need it?
 They’re not always going to sync up, and it is unlikely that this program can adequately do both.

 At the end of the day, it should never be forgotten that colleges are businesses.
 If they are going to invest in someone they are going to want to see a positive return on that investment.
 That could be a real problem for high achieving students in fields that are not traditionally associated with high earning potential.
 Teachers and social workers are not known for bringing in the big bucks but do important work for our society.
 In these cases, students could be both deserving and in need and still miss the boat.

-Are Income Sharing Agreements Worth the Risk?
+Are Income Sharing Agreements in Higher Education Worth the Risk?

 Flawed as income sharing may be, it can’t be refuted that an alternative to taking out copious amounts of money in loans is a step in the right direction.
 While it can’t help everyone, the people it does help, it helps a great deal.
-Broader institution of these agreements would likely serve to iron out the kinks as opposed to exacerbating them.
+Broader institution of these income sharing agreements in higher education would likely serve to iron out the kinks as opposed to exacerbating them.
 Whether it would help to alleviate the widespread massive debt students are dealing with today, or just help the elite few who largely don’t need it anyway is difficult to say.
 The only way we can find out for sure is if the schools, the government, and open-minded investors have the courage to give it a try.
 Risky as it may be for them, students can really only benefit.